jdcc/baltimore_roofs_slim/README.md

-roofs report predictions          Generate roof damage scores from a given model roofs report evals                Evaluate the performance of a given model
+roofs report predictions          Generate roof damage scores from a given model roofs report evals                Evaluate the performance of a given model roofs report html                 Generate an HTML report of predictions

 roofs misc merge-sheets           Merge a number of CSVs or Excel files on blocklot
 ```